Skip to main content

 Wicked the Broadway phenomenon also never really places the onus of navigating moral ambiguity on Elphaba herself.
 She never really does anything the audience would consider morally reprehensible.
 We don't see her committing some transgression hoping that the ends justify the means or anything like that.

-There’s a song called No Good Deed where Elphaba agonizes over the disaster her actions have caused and ultimately decides to embrace her reputation as a wicked witch, but this isn’t framed as her owning up to any mistakes she’s made.
+There’s a song called No Good Deed where Elphaba agonizes over the disaster her actions have caused, but this isn’t framed as her owning up to any mistakes she’s made.
 It’s just confirmation that the world is uniformly against her and she never really stood a chance at being the hero because society just won’t let her.
 This isn’t the case in the novel where Elphaba not only takes morally questionable action, like attempted assassination, but experiences internal conflict over whether the ends justified her means until her melting day.
 In the musical, though, Elphaba is eternally misunderstood and never really in the wrong.

 It’s little wonder, then, that Wicked speaks more to a teenage audience.
 I know for me at least there was something very gratifying about being made to relate to the only righteous person in a room full of shallow dum-dums.
 This charged “me vs the world” narrative, which is so integral to the appeal of a property like Wicked, was validating once upon a time, but nowadays feels like residue from a more childish mindset.